What is a Working Cat Program?

 How do I adopt a working cat?

-Because the cats that fit into our barn or garden cat program do not do well being contained, we do not hold cats for this program.
+Because the cats that fit into our working cat program do not do well being contained, we do not hold cats for this program.
 Therefore, if you are interested in adopting barn cats you will be put on an approved wait list.
 This way when we have cats that would benefit from your specific environment, we can contact you and move the cats out as quickly as possible.
 This will enable the cats to spend less time at the shelter, in turn reducing the amount of stress and illness these cats are exposed to.
 Fill out an application here!

 Is there an adoption fee?